 Garden City and Long Island itself boast numerous attractions—from scenic beaches, parks and nature preserves—to highly regarded arts and cultural organizations.
 Known for its high quality of life, the region has a diverse economy with an array of farms and vineyards, leading science and technology companies and thriving restaurants and retailers.

 Through its satellite centers, Adelphi extends its reach across the New York metropolitan region.
-Adelphi’s Manhattan Center is located in

 Adelphi University’s Manhattan Center, at 75 Varick Street on the corner of Varick and Canal Streets, is located in Manhattan’s SoHo neighborhood, where art and commerce commingle.
 The Center is within quick access of Wall Street and Midtown, and is well served by subways that link students, faculty and administrators to Brooklyn, Queens and the Bronx.